dhidas/NSLS2ClusterTutorial/README.md

 More detailed instructions can be found at https://dogbert.nsls2.bnl.gov/docs/remote/ssh.html

 ## Copying files from other NSLS-II machines
 Copying a file typically requires a multi-hop copy.
-Here are some examples
+Here are some examples (may require a mix of NSLS-II and BNL credentials)
 ```
 user@box64-3:~$ scp -oProxyJump=ssh.nsls2.bnl.gov originfile user@pluto:~/destfile
 user@physics03:~$ scp -oProxyJump=ssh01,ssh.nsls2.bnl.gov originfile user@pluto:~/destfile